ProjetPP/PPP-QuestionParsing-Grammatical/Documentation/Algorithm.md

 3. Merge quotation (with a "QUOTA" NER identifier), ex: Who is the author of "Twenty Thousand Leagues Under the Sea"? -> "Twenty Thousand Leagues Under the Sea" is merged in a single node
 4. Merge words in capital letters that are neighbors in the tree

-Two restrictions are necessaries in a first time:
+I think we can perform the following restrictions in a first time:
   - be case-sensitive.
 It simplifies a lot of things (and the stanford parser is case sensitive...).
   - only process questions that start by a question word
+  - assume the question word is __only__ the first word of the question

 ### Tree simplification